Imranjhey/imranjhey.github.com/research.md

 ### An exact quantum order finding algorithm and its applications
 Author: [Muhammad Imran](https://muh-imran.github.io). <br>The preprint version is available in [arXiv](https://arxiv.org/pdf/2205.04240.pdf).

 The main key of Shor's algorithm for factoring integers $m$ is a quantum algorithm for finding order of elements in the unit group $\mathbb{Z}_m^*$ of the group of integer modulo $m$.
 However, the quantum algorithm is polynomial-time in the expected sense, which means it may fail with a small probability and in the unlucky case may take a very long time to succeed, even may never terminate.
 By the observation that knowing a multiple of the group order $\varphi(m)$ would factor $m$ in randomized classical polynomial time, finding orders of group elements with a known multiple of the order is not necessarily as hard as factoring, so a multiple of the order may be a good help for derandomizition of the quantum algorithm for order finding problem.
 Some computational problems where such a help available are primality testing problem and the problem of finding primitive elements in arbitrary finite field $\mathbb{F}_q$.
 However, such a help is not available for factoring problem as $\varphi(m)$ is unknown in general.

 ---
+### On the endomorphism ring group action evaluation problem
+Author: [Muhammad Imran](https://muh-imran.github.io), [Gábor Ivanyos](http://old.sztaki.hu/~ivanyos/), [Péter Kutas](https://sites.google.com/view/peterkutas89/main-page?authuser=0), & [Antonin Leroux](http://www.lix.polytechnique.fr/Labo/Antonin.LEROUX/). <br> The paper is submitted to [Crypto 2023](https://crypto.iacr.org/2023/)

+This paper studies the problem of computing the endomorphism ring of the codomain of a secret isogeny between supersingular curves in characteristic $p$ given a representation for this isogeny, i.e. a way to evaluate this isogeny on any torsion point.
+This problem, that we call the Isogeny to Endomorphism Ring Problem (IsERP), plays a central role in isogeny-based cryptography and is at the heart of the recent attacks that broke the SIDH key exchange.
+  However, no efficient algorithm is known to solve the IsERP for a generic degree, and the hardest case seems to be when the degree is prime.
+The key exchange pSIDH recently proposed by Leroux bases its security on the prime-degree version of the IsERP.
+  We propose a quantum polynomial-time attack with subexponential classical precomputation (computation that only depends on the starting curve and the degree but not on the secret isogeny) on IsERP for any isogeny degree.
+A key implication of this is that one should not reuse the starting curve and the degree in pSIDH.
+  We use two main tools: the group action of $(\End(E)/N\End(E))^*$ on the set of $N$-isogenies and a related non-abelian hidden subgroup problem that can be solved in quantum polynomial time.

+  The task of the precomputation is a pure quaternion problem.
+Namely, one is given a maximal order $O$, $\tau\in O$ and integer $N$ and one has to find $\sigma\in O$ such that the norm of $\tau+N\sigma$ is powersmooth.
+This problem might be of independent interest as it closely related to subroutines in the celebrated KLPT algorithm and SQISign.
+Currently we are aware of a classical subexponetial time method for this task.
+We show that if one lifts $O(\log p)$ special elements, then lifting an arbitrary $\sigma$ can be accomplished in quantum polynomial time.

+---

 ## Research in progress